pranakasturi/Mortgage-Backed-Securities/README.md

   "gradient_boosting": 1,
 }
 ```
 The model field indicates which model was used for the prediction (this might be configurable or a default).
-The probability_of_default field contains the predicted probability.

 ## Training the Models
 This repository focuses on the deployment of pre-trained models.
 The process of training these models (data loading, preprocessing, feature engineering, model training, and saving) is typically done in separate notebooks.